draumaz/despot/README.md

 # despot
 **d**raumaz's **e**lastic **s**ightless **p**ackage-**o**fficiation **t**ool.

-- i switched to debian in april 2022, and despite enjoying it a lot, i noticed a lot of tiny packages were missing, and there weren't even any alternate repos to find them from.
+- i switched to debian in april 2022, and despite enjoying it a lot, i noticed a lot of tiny packages i need were missing from the repositories.
 - i started building packages manually, until i started automating the process, where despot was born.

 ## install